PanuGr/PanuGr/README.md

-# Hello there, I'm Panagiotis, [a Front-end enthusiast] 👋
+# Hello there 👋 my name is Panagiotis.
+### I am a Front-end enthusiast 😊

 ## About me 🤓

 - 🚗 I'm working in automobile industry
 - 📚 I'm studying Web-development, with a focus on front-end
-- 🔭 I’m currently working on a [project]
+- 🔭 Visit my [site] and see what projects I have been doing
 - 🌱 I’m currently learning Javascript
 - 🥅 2021 Goals:
      - [ ] complete Javascript lesson